bfops/playform/README.md

   * Save line-of-sight: M

 One mob spawns that will play "tag" with you: tag it and it will chase you until it tags you back.
+Watch out though, if you move too far away, it'll fall off the world.

 ## If things don't work